openBackhaul/_PerformanceManagement/README.md

   - On-demand upload of latest PM data of individual traffic interfaces shall be supported
   - Plausibility:
     - Uploaded PM data shall be checked for plausibility
-    - Unplausible data shall be replaced according to generic rules
+    - Unplausible data shall be replaced or deleted according to generic rules
     - Documentation of these generic rules shall be made available to the users
+  - Semantic:
+    - The semantical meaning of data must be defined and documented
+    - Documentation of this meaning shall be made available to the users
+    - Data shall be harmonized in its format and its semantical meaning
   - Activation on the device:
     - Measurement of PM data shall be autonomously activated on active traffic interfaces
     - Measurement of PM data shall be autonomously de-activated on inactive traffic interfaces
+  - Capability:
+    - Provide information about the individual traffic interface's capabilities for providing individual performance values
+      (ONF default values and Capability information is used to determine the interface's capabilities)
   - Aggregation:
     - Calculation of derived KPIs shall be supported (as far as they get used by the majority of Consumers)

-- Further functions to be discussed:
-  - Data shall be harmonized in its format and its semantical meaning
+  - Completion:
+    - Complement with configuration data as far as it can be harmonized across the Consumers
+  - Service Quality Monitoring:
     - Statistics about the completeness and quality of the PM data shall be provided

-  - Complement with configuration and status data as far as can be harmonized across the Consumers
-  - KMO: one additional point for plausibility: maybe we should not only replace unplausible data, but also consider filtering out unneeded data altogether (e.g. supported modulations can be filtered out if code-rate = -1)
+### Future Work
+- Semantical harmonization of PM data deformed by PowerSaving

 ### Out of Scope
 - Providing current performance and counter values